6 Things Every Expat Should Know Before Working in Denmark

 Housing

-For many internationals coming to Denmark, finding a house, a dorm or an apartment can be hard to get, especially in the big cities like Copenhagen or Aarhus.
-For some internationals, they might have been provided housing by the company who employed them (temporary or permanent) and some companies offer mobility help.
+For many internationals coming to Denmark, finding a house, a dorm, or an apartment can be hard, especially in the big cities like Copenhagen or Aarhus.
+Internationals might have been provided housing by the company that employed them (temporary or permanent), and some companies offer mobility help.
 But in most cases, companies do not provide this service and expect you to handle this yourself.

-You can register on waiting lists for housing companies but the wait times are long and can take months, even years to get in a place.
-Even so, it is still worth doing so you can get a better place later down the road.
-But is important to find housing more than one month in advanced.
+You can register on waiting lists for housing companies, but the wait times are long and can take months, even years, to get into a place.
+Even so, it is still worth doing so; you can get a better place later down the road.
+But it is important to find housing more than one month in advance.
 The sooner you do it, the better.

 Be careful with Facebook posts.
-There are many scammers out there that post housing opportunities and they are able to take advantage due to the shortage supply of housing options.
+There are many scammers out there who post housing opportunities, and they can take advantage of the shortage of housing options.

-A solution to help you solve and prevent these issues from arising is to simply hire a trusted mobility consultant.
-Do yourself a favor and save yourself the time, hassle and stress of searching for a place.
+A solution to help you address and prevent these issues is to hire a trusted mobility consultant.
+Do yourself a favor and save yourself the time, hassle, and stress of searching for a place.
 You will have enough packing to do.

 Living expenses

 There are both YouTube videos and online comparison websites where you can see how much 1L of milk costs, a full basket of goods, etc., compared to your home country.
-If you know what you getting into beforehand, it will help you make a plan for the first few months in Denmark.
+If you know what you’re getting into beforehand, it will help you make a plan for the first few months in Denmark.
+You can also check out our blog, The Cost of Living in Denmark to get some further insights and help on living expenses in Denmark.

 SKAT and taxation in Denmark